risingwavelabs/risingwave/docs/state-store-overview.md

 insert [3, 3333, 3333]
 ```

 After commit, a new record is inserted.
-The read results with corresponding pk are
+The read results with corresponding pk are:
 ```
 Read pk = 1: [1, 11, 111]
 Read pk = 2:  None